infinite-industries/event-importer/README.md

 Adding an Event to Infinite Industries
 =======================================

-Prototype held together by duct tape.
+Prototype held together with duct tape.
 Handle with care.